RichardLitt/knowledge/random/how-to-be-better.md

 - Logging time is better than not logging time.
 - Choose the hardest task, first.
 - When you stumble on some words or notice you are straying verbally, don't say "I am incoherent" or make noises.
 It doesn't help your point.
 Pause and speak slowly.
+- Think about the long tail of effort when you start a project.
+Don't just dive in.